IntelLabs/hec-p-isa-tools/README.md

 Currently our development is focussed on the [Kernel Generator](./kerngen).
 Follow the instructions to start experimenting with it.

 # Contributing
-Intel HE Toolkit welcomes external contributions through pull requests to the `main` branch.
+Intel P-ISA Tools project welcomes external contributions through pull requests to the `main` branch.

 Please sign your commits before making a pull request.
 See instructions